What’s better than liquid nitrogen ice cream, milkshakes, coffees and espressos?

-Buzzed Bull Creamery also prides themselves on making sure each customer who walks through the door is happy with their selection.
+Buzzed Bull Creamery also prides itself on making sure each customer who walks through the door is happy with their selection.

-“We will give you what our suggested buzzes are for each flavor and we can also help with creating your own flavors and help you with what kind of alcohols will work and what will turn out weird.
+“We will give you what our suggested buzz is for each flavor and we can also help with creating your own flavors and help you with what kind of alcohols will work and what will turn out weird.
 We want to make sure everyone has a great experience when they come in.”

-Buzzed Bull Creamery customers might also recognize a few familiar names behind the counter – most notably, Ole Smoky Moonshine.
+Buzzed Bull Creamery customers might also recognize a few familiar names behind the counter – most notably, Ole Smoky.